 Typography creates an experience before users have even read a single word or clicked a menu button.
-Typography doesn't just tell a story, it creates an atmosphere and emotional response the same way as a tone of voice.
+Typography doesn't just tell a story, it creates an atmosphere and emotional response in the same way as a tone of voice.
 If all visual elements of a web page design factor into the user experience, then of course typography will make a huge impact, especially on content-heavy sites.
 Poor or lacking typography will be just as repulsive to readers as glaring grammar errors.

-In this article we'll talk about how to use typography to its fullest extent.
-We'll begin by exploring the levels of typographic hierarchy, then dive into individual elements, and finish off with additional tips.
+In this article, we'll talk about how to use typography to its fullest extent.
+We'll begin by exploring the levels of typographic hierarchy, then dive into individual elements.

 As we described in Web UI Best Practices, typographic hierarchy is a subset within visual hierarchy.
 Typographic hierarchy arranges lettering so that important words stand out easily to readers who are scanning for information.